 Page 7, add a new para. after the 6th preambular paragraph:

+Noting Decision 15/24 of the Conference of the Parties to Convention on Biological Diversity on the Conservation and sustainable use of marine and coastal biodiversity, which, inter alia encourages Parties to ensure that the operation practices for mineral exploitation do not cause harmful effects to the marine environment and biodiversity, “encourages Parties and invites other Governments to ensure that, before deep seabed mineral exploitation activities take place, the impacts on the marine environment and biodiversity are sufficiently researched and the risks understood, the technologies and operational practices do not cause harmful effects to the marine environment and biodiversity, and appropriate rules, regulations and procedures are put in place by the International Seabed Authority, in accordance with the best available science and the traditional knowledge of indigenous peoples and local communities with their free, prior and informed consent, and the precautionary and ecosystem approaches, and consistent with United Nations Convention on the Law of the Sea and other relevant international law”

 Page 7, amend the last preambular para. to the draft Resolution:

-Noting that the International Seabed Authority (ISA), established in 1982 under UNCLOS, is the organization through which State Parties to UNCLOS organize and control all mineral resources-related activities, and further noting that ISA has the mandate to ensure the effective protection of the marine environment from harmful effects that may arise from deep seabed-related activities,
+Noting that the International Seabed Authority (ISA), established in 1982 under UNCLOS, is the organization through which State Parties to UNCLOS organize and control all mineral resources-related activities, and further noting that ISA regulates exploration for and exploitation of deep seabed minerals found beyond the limits of national jurisdiction, and has the mandate to ensure the effective protection of the marine environment from harmful effects that may arise from deep seabed-related activities,

 Page 8, amend OP.
 3:

-3. Urges Parties not to engage in deep-sea mining until sufficient and robust scientific information has been obtained to make informed decisions as to whether deep-sea mining can be undertaken without significant damage to the marine environment and its unique fauna, and if so, under what conditions;
+3. Urges Parties not to engage in deep-sea mining until sufficient and robust scientific information has been obtained to make informed decisions as to whether deep-sea mining and related activities do not cause harmful effects to the marine environment and its unique fauna, and if so, under what conditions;

 Page 8, remove the square brackets from OP.
 4, as per note made above to para.
 5 on page 2.